Ysgol Calon Cymru: Ysgol Calon Cymru

 A decision to replace Builth Wells High School and Llandrindod High School was made by Powys County Council in September 2016 and confirmed in February 2017, despite the council receiving more than 1,700 letters of objection.
 Llandrindod High School, with 600 pupils, had been put into special measures in 2014 by the school inspection body, Estyn, but by the end of the 2017/18 academic year 74% of pupils attained at least five A*-C grades at GCSE.
-Builth Wells High School had seen 66% of its pupils attain at least five A*-C grades at GCSE in the 2016/17 year. £3.6 million was used in 2018 from the Welsh Government’s 21st Century Schools programme to improve the school facilities at the Llandrindod High School site.
+Builth Wells High School had seen 66% of its pupils attain at least five A*-C grades at GCSE in the 2016/17 year. £3.6 million was used in 2018 from the Welsh Government's 21st Century Schools programme to improve the school facilities at the Llandrindod High School site.

 In February 2018 the new name for the school, Ysgol Calon Cymru, was announced, following consultation with staff and pupils at the secondary schools and their feeder primary schools.
 The new Ysgol Calon Cymru opened on the sites of its two predecessor secondary schools in September 2018, providing English-medium education on both sites and Welsh-medium education at the Builth Wells site.

 Leadership team

-In late 2017 the governors announced their appointment of Mrs Ionwen Spowage, former Head Teacher of Builth Wells High School to be that of Ysgol Calon Cymru, commencing inceptive work in January 2018.
+In late 2017, the governors announced that Ionwen Spowage, former head teacher of Builth Wells High School, had been appointed to the same role at the new school Ysgol Calon Cymru, commencing inceptive work in January 2018.
 The full leadership team was agreed and announced shortly thereafter.
+At the beginning of 2019, Spowage announced that she was to become head of Ysgol Bro Dinefwr in Carmarthenshire with effect from Easter.
+Following this news, Ysgol Calon Cymru governors selected Steve Patten and Lee Powell as the acting head teachers, pending their formal decision of the permanent-contract replacement.

-At the beginning of 2019, the original headteacher announced that she was to become Head of Ysgol Bro Dinefwr in Carmarthenshire with effect from Easter.
-Governors selected Mr Steve Patten and Mr Lee Powell as the acting Heads pending their formal decision of the permanent-contract replacement.
+In December 2019, the governors announced that Richard Jones would take up post as head teacher from January 2020.
+Chair of governors Sharon Hammond said Jones would bring “invaluable knowledge and experience” to the school.
+Janet Waldron would also join the school as executive leader on a two-year contract.

-In December 2019, the governors announced that Mr Richard Jones would take up post as Headteacher from January 2020.
-Chair of Governors Sharon Hammond said Mr Jones would bring “invaluable knowledge and experience” to the school.
-Mrs Janet Waldron would also join the school as Executive Leader on a two-year contract.
+In February 2024 it was announced that, after four years in the role, Richard Jones would be leaving Ysgol Calon Cymru to take up the position of director of education at Powys County Council.
+Following this, Lee Powell was once again appointed as acting head teacher of Ysgol Calon Cymru, this time taking sole charge across both the Builth and Llandrindod campuses.
+In December 2024, Powell was named as the school's new permanent head teacher.